tvquizphd/public-quiz/README.md

 ## Usage

-- Click "Run Workflow" for [this GitHub Action](https://github.com/tvquizphd/public-quiz-device/actions/workflows/activate.yaml).
+- Star this repo (unstar first if needed).
-- View the "Login" project in [your private projects](https://github.com/tvquizphd?tab=projects).
+- View the "Activate" project in [your private projects](https://github.com/tvquizphd?tab=projects).
 - Then enter password and follow instructions to use the GitHub authentication code.

 Your secret device is now [a connected application](https://github.com/settings/applications).

 - View the "Login" project in [your private projects](https://github.com/tvquizphd?tab=projects).
 - Then enter password and follow instructions to manage your passwords.

+Reuse the login link whenever you return.

 ## Local Testing